What does this control check?

 2. Select System Settings (or System Preferences on older versions)

-4. Set "Require password after screen saver begins or display is off" to immediately (or the shortest time available)
+4. Set "Require password after screen saver begins or display is off" to Immediately

-5. Optionally, set "Turn display off on battery when inactive" and "Turn display off on power adapter when inactive" to 10 minutes or less
+5. Set "Turn display off on battery when inactive" and "Turn display off on power adapter when inactive" to 10 minutes or less

 Tip: You can set up Hot Corners to lock your screen instantly.
-Go to Desktop & DockHot Corners and set a corner to "Lock Screen".
+Go to Desktop & DockHot Corners and assign a corner to "Lock Screen".

 Verifying the fix

-After configuring screen locking, Citadel will automatically verify this control during its next check.
+After making changes, Citadel will verify this control automatically during its next check.
+You do not need to do anything else.